Skip to main content

 Attorney/Client Visits

-An attorney visiting an inmate as a family member or friend will be subject to the same monitored visiting policy as other visitors.
+An attorney visiting an individual in custody as a family member or friend will be subject to the same monitored visiting policy as other visitors.
 The rules for visits are listed on this website under 'Visitation Rules.'

 Requests for confidential attorney-client legal visits may be requested but must be approved in advance.
 Visiting areas for confidential legal visits are limited.
 Therefore, in addition to the facility visitation rules, the following additional requirements apply to legal visits: